This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Potato Wedges Recipe

 - Simplicity.
-Vesuvio potatoes require minimal effort and basic ingredients, making them perfect for both novice and experienced home cooks.
+These easy Vesuvio potatoes require minimal effort and basic ingredients, making them perfect for both novice and experienced home cooks.

 - Delicious.
 The combination of bright, fresh lemon juice, earthy oregano, rich notes of butter, acidity from the wine, and a hint of garlic come together to create an explosion of flavors that take simple potatoes and turn them into something extraordinary—just like in a classic potato salad!